SaraJohlu/Hangman_Game/README.md

 ## The game: Hangman -> Tutorial of the code.
 #### With Enums and Literal Types

+### First of all, lets start up the project.
+1: Use your code editor (our case, VS code).
+2. Create a new project with npm create vite@latest .
+   Chose a sutble name, chose Vanilla and then TypeScript in the list.
+Clean up the files after your own liking.
-First of all we want to decide a game state for our game, in this case we have 3 different states, Playing, Won and Lost.
+3. And now to the fun part, Codeing.
+Lets decide state for the game, as a player its nice to know in this case 3 important things, Playing, Won or Lost.
 With <b>ENUM</b> we can put those states like this.

 `enum gameState {